tabreturn/tabreturn.github.io/_posts/2019-01-25-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

   <figcaption>The hexadecimal values for red (<code>FF0000</code>) and white (<code>FFFFFF</code>) have been outlined in green.</figcaption>
 </figure>

 Despite there being thousands of red and white pixels in the graphic, the hex editor contains a single instance of `FF0000` and `FFFFFF`.
 This pair of colour values make up the image's *colour table*.
-What precedes the colour table identifies the file as GIF and describes the width and other characteristics.
-What follows the colour table (after the `2C` and up to the final `00 3B`) is compressed graphic data.
-Rather than specifying the value of each pixel, the LZW compression describes the coordinates for areas of colour.
-In this case, something like: the first ten rows of pixels are equal to the first value in the colour table (`FF0000`); rows ten to twenty are filled with the second value in the colour table (`FFFFFF`); and so forth.
+What precedes the colour table identifies the file as GIF and describes the width, height, and other characteristics.
+What follows the colour table (after the `2C` and terminating with a `3B`) is compressed graphic data.
+Rather than specifying the value of each pixel, the LZW algorithm matches each pixel with one of the two colour table entries.
+But LZW can this another step further.
+Each red stripe is a continuous string of 100 × 10 = 1000 hexadecimal values.
+This string can in-turn be stored in table, so that each time it reappears, the relevant table entry can be recalled.

 GIF has its limitations.
-Most notably, the colour table is limited to 256 colours.
-To get smaller GIF files, one reduces the palette further.
-Placing different colour pixels in checkerboard-type arrangements -- a technique known as *dithering* -- helps make up for the limited colour table, but it's often easy to discern this pattern.
-Transparency is supported, but the level of opacity must be either 0% or 100% and nothing between.
+Most notably, there is a 256 colour limit on the number of values you can pick for the colour table.
+To get smaller GIF files, one reduces this palette further.
+Placing alternating colours in checkerboard-type arrangements -- a technique known as *dithering* -- helps make up for the limited colour table, but it's often easy to discern this pattern and it works against the compressibility.
+Transparency is supported, but the level of opacity is either 0% or 100% and nothing between.

 <figure>
   <img style="background-position:0px -80px; background-image:url({{ site.url }}/img/pitl06/image-formats-gif-jpg-png.png); height:300px" />
   <figcaption>The dithering pattern can be discerned wherever colours blend into other colours (e.g. the yellow to orange blend running down the letters).
-GIF cannot support the semi-transparent blues in the glow, so it fades to white before up to where transparency begins (and the starry background beneath shows through).</figcaption>
+GIF cannot support the semi-transparent blues in the glow, so it fades to white before up to the point where transparency begins (and the starry background beneath can show through).</figcaption>
 </figure>

 GIF also supports animation, which is handy for short loops of cats doing silly things.